Website privacy notice

 We continue to process your information on this basis until you withdraw your consent or it can be reasonably assumed that your consent no longer exists.

-You may withdraw your consent at any time by instructing us by email at email@example.com However, if you do so, we may not be able to provide you with information, services or membership.
+You may withdraw your consent at any time by instructing us via: firstname.lastname@example.org.
+However, if you do so, we may not be able to provide you with information and services.

 We may process information on the basis there is a legitimate interest, either to you or to us, of doing so.